Creighton vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Spread & Total Prediction for Creighton vs. Providence

-Creighton has put together an 8-6-0 record against the spread this season, while Providence is 7-5-0.
-The Bluejays are 6-8-0 and the Friars are 3-9-0 in terms of going over the point total.
-Creighton is 5-5 against the spread and 6-4 overall in its last 10 contests, while Providence has gone 6-4 against the spread and 8-2 overall.
+Creighton has compiled an 8-6-0 record against the spread this season, while Providence is 7-5-0.
+The Bluejays have gone over the point total in six games, while Friars games have gone over three times.
+The two teams score an average of 155.3 points per game, 15.8 more points than this matchup's total.
+Creighton is 5-5 against the spread and 6-4 overall over its last 10 games, while Providence has gone 6-4 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM